swanpyaesonetun/cs158a/a4/README.md

 ## Step 1: Set up config files

-Each configX.txt contains two lines:
+Each config.txt contains two lines:

 The node's own IP and port (server)

 The neighbor's IP and port to connect to (client)

-## Example config1.txt:
+## Example config.txt:

 127.0.0.1, 5001